justpy-org/justpy/docs/tutorial/matplotlib.md

 jp.justpy(plot_test1)
 ```

 The line `jp.Matplotlib(a=wp)` creates a Matplotlib instance and adds it to `wp`.

 !!! tip
     If you call Matplotlib where you would normally call `plt.show()` the chart instance is created reflecting all the matplotlib commands issued so far.

 The Matplotlib component is a modified Div component whose `inner_html` attribute is set to the SVG representation of a [matplotlib figure](https://matplotlib.org/3.1.1/api/_as_gen/matplotlib.figure.Figure.html).

 If a matplotlib figure is not specified explicitly when a Matplotlib instance is created (like in the example above), Matplotlib uses the current figure.
 If you want to put some other figure on the page use the `figure` keyword when creating the instance or use the `set_figure(figure)` method of the component after creation.

 !!! tip
     Don't forget to close matplotlib figures that are not in use.
 This will not affect any JustPy Matplotlib instances as the SVG representation that was created from the figure is distinct from the figure and will not be deleted.

 In the example below, the first chart created is displayed second and the second chart created is displayed first.
+### matplotlib.pyplot example with display order
 ```python
 import justpy as jp
 import matplotlib.pyplot as plt

 def plot_test2():
     wp = jp.WebPage()

     first_figure = plt.figure()
     plt.plot([0, 1, 4, 9], marker='*', markersize=20, markeredgecolor='red')
     plt.title('First Figure Showing Second')